Home

 The side buttons is also used as Fire 1 and Fire 2.

-The Control panel in its final layout.
+The 2 player Control panel in its final layout.

 There will Subsequently be mounted an acrylplate.